Real Estate Law France 2025 | Purchase, Sale, Commercial Lease | BleuLex Law

 The Property Purchase Process

-Written offer with price, conditions, validity period.
-Binds the buyer if accepted.
+1. Purchase offer - Written offer with price, conditions, validity period.

-Detailed contract with conditions precedent (loan, planning).
+2. Preliminary contract - Promesse or compromis de vente with conditions precedent (loan, planning).
 5-10% deposit.

-At the notary, generally 4 months after the compromis.
+5. Authentic deed - At notary, generally 2-3 months after compromis.
 Balance payment.

-Commercial leases are governed by a specific federal law offering significant protection to commercial tenants.
+Commercial leases are governed by the bail commercial statute (articles L.145-1 et seq.
+Commercial Code), offering significant protection to commercial tenants.

 Aspect Rule